Jiachuan-Wang/Hippocampal-Pattern-Separation/README.md

 ## System requirements
 ### Hardware Requirements
-The code requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 8 GB of RAM.
+The code can be run on a standard computer with sufficient RAM to support the defined operations.
-The runtimes below are generated using a computer with 15 GB RAM, 24 cores@2.20 GHz.
+Benchmark runtimes below were generated using a server with 15 GB RAM and 24 cores @ 2.20 GHz.

 ### OS Requirements
 The code has been tested on the following systems:
 - Linux: CentOS Linux 7
 - Windows: Windows 11
 ### Python Dependencies
-I used Python 3.9.12.
+Tested with Python 3.9.12.
+Install the following packages:
 ```
 numpy==1.22.4
 pandas==1.4.4